 Bipolar disorder, also known as manic-depression, is a treatable psychiatric disorder marked by extreme changes in mood, thoughts, behaviors, activity, and sleep.
 A person with bipolar disorder will experience intense emotional states or “mood episodes,” shifting from mania to depression.
 The ups and downs experienced by someone with bipolar disorder are very different from the normal ups and downs that most people experience from time to time.
 These changes in mood can last for hours, days, weeks, or months.
 In between these extremes, the person’s mood may be normal.

 Living with Bipolar Disorder

 While each person diagnosed with bipolar disorder experiences the disease in a very personal way, families and society are affected by it as well.
 People with the illness often have poor social functioning and struggle at their job or school.
-They can have difficulty caring for themselves, so they rely on others for help.
-In some cases, the symptoms are so severe that they need to be hospitalized.
+They can have difficulty holding a job or caring for themselves, so they rely on others for help.
+In some cases, their symptoms are so severe that they may need to be hospitalized.

 Recovery Is Possible